orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Can phrase the conceptual extremes as an assumption of halting at the boundary, clearly then you consteuct from there the idra, what if that wasn't the case - it not being the boundary at all.
 Hence the words pointing to some extreme are more accurately phrased as an assumption like that; "But there could be arbitrary structure there which is ignored"

 ---

-for filters, what ends up at some target, instead of just the target (translations that sort of thing)

----
 \
 Memory slots of lists, and then memory slots of ehich are ignored (ie) superposed